 The aim here is to make your presentation engaging and easily readable.
 After all, the best presentations are simple, clear, and (of course) beautiful.
 That being said, some of the content we suggest below may be suited for your "Speaker Notes" or presentation script.
 Too much text on a slide is an attention-killer, so commit to one core message per slide (just ask presentation guru Nancy Duarte).
 This way, your audience clearly understands the gist of what you’re trying to communicate — whether you’re talking them through it or just sending them a PDF.
 Ok, let’s go!

 Let the title page set the tone.
-The Title page (page 1) is the first impression you'll make, so use it as an opportunity to brand your company beyond a logo.
+The Title page is the first impression you'll make, so use it as an opportunity to brand your company beyond a logo.
 Use images, color schemes and icons that you feel accurately represent your business.
-Hint: You can switch out the simple dark background in our presentation template with an image of your own by following these instructions.
+Hint: You can switch out the image in our presentation template with one of your own by following these instructions.

 Each section of your business plan should be represented in the table of contents with a 3-4 word, actionable, inspiring Subtitle.
 This gives your audience an idea up-front of what you’ll cover, and communicates that you, as an owner or employee, are organized and focused.